 Diffuser for Noise Reduction?

-A control valve in a piping system used to reduce the pressure of compressible fluids to manage the fluid flow.
+A control valve in a piping system is used to reduce the pressure of compressible fluids to manage the fluid flow.
 This reduction in pressure creates noise and vibration problems in the pipe system.
 That can further generate damage to pipes and valves.

 To eliminate problems generated because of noise and vibration it is a must-get solution for these.
 There is two alternative available o reduce this problem:

 - To treat all noise and pressure drop in the valve body itself. or